mathworks/Sumble/README.md

    * [Create a MathWorks account](https://www.mathworks.com/matlabcentral/answers/361072-how-do-i-create-a-mathworks-account).
    * Link a MATLAB License or [Get a Free 30 day trial](https://www.mathworks.com/campaigns/products/trials.html).
    * Sign in.
 * Open MATLAB Online.

+#### Option 1: No Code Download
+* Click Sumble.mlappinstall in github.
+* Click Download.
+* Drag the downloaded file to the Current Folder area in MATLAB Online.
+* Double click on the Sumble.mlappinstall file in the Current Folder.
+* Install the app.
+* Play the game by clicking on the Sumble icon in the Apps tab in MATLAB Online.
+* Game instructions are available by clicking on the button labeled '?'.

+#### Option 2: With Code Download
 * Click the New menu on the Home tab on the toolbar, and select "From Git".
 * Enter https://github.com/mathworks/Sumble.git as the URL.
 * Enter a folder location where you would like to install the game e.g. /MATLAB Drive/Sumble.
 * Click Clone.
-* Install the App by double clicking on the Sumble.mlappinstall file in the Current Folder.
+* Double click on the Sumble.mlappinstall file in the Current Folder.
+* Install the app.
+* Play the game by clicking on the Sumble icon in the Apps tab in MATLAB Online.
+* Game instructions are available by clicking on the button labeled '?'.

+### Alternatively, in MATLAB Desktop

+#### Option 1: No Code Download
+* Click Sumble.mlappinstall in github.
+* Click Download.
+* Click on downloaded file.
+* Install the app.
 * Play the game by clicking on the Sumble icon in the Apps tab.
-Game instructions are available by clicking on the button labeled '?'.
+* Game instructions are available by clicking on the button labeled '?'.

-### In MATLAB Desktop
+#### Option 2: With Code Download
 * Navigate to the folder location where you would like to install the game.
 * Clone the repository with the command `!git clone https://github.com/mathworks/Sumble.git`.
 This requires git to be set up on your local machine.
 A new folder called Sumble will be created.
 * Alternatively you can simply download the Sumble.mlappinstall file.
-* Install the App by double clicking on the Sumble.mlappinstall file in the Current Folder.
+* Double click on the Sumble.mlappinstall file in the Current Folder.
+* Install the app.
 * Play the game by clicking on the Sumble icon in the Apps tab.
-Game instructions are available by clicking on the button labeled '?'.
+* Game instructions are available by clicking on the button labeled '?'.

 ## Release last tested
 R2021b